drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Hostel application: <br>Before letting a student to apply, the system should confirm their identity and determine whether they qualify for accommodation application based on the KTDI merits and year of study.
 This application is only opened to the senior year students.

-- KTDI college merit calculator: The fellows could manage and collect the student college merits based on the college activities that participated by them.
+- KTDI college merit calculator: <br>The fellows could manage and collect the student college merits based on the college activities that participated by them.
 The final report on students' college merit marks will be generated automatically.
 Whoever meet the minimum requirement of college merit marks will be given the priorities to apply KTDI hostel.

 - Room allocation: <br>According on the students' choices, room availability and hostel merits, the system can assign rooms to them using the room allocation tool.
 The system should include elements including the student's academic programme, year of study and any unique requirements or requests, such as health condition in order to take note in the allocation process.
 This process will prioritise the students with higher hostel merits to prefer their desired hostel block as well as room type.